 Just how much time per day will I need to spend training my dog after the consultation?

 Typically, not that much time at all.
 Most behavior modification exercises require only a few minutes of practice each day.

 What method does Dr. Lindell use?

 As a veterinarian, Dr. Lindell will treat your pet humanely.
 She will always explain the rationale for her treatment recommendations to be sure that you are comfortable and have no questions or concerns.
 Behavior modification strategies focus on non-confrontational techniques.

 It is difficult to calculate a meaningful numerical success rate.
 The outcome or prognosis for an individual pet is affected by many factors.
 Underlying medical conditions, the number and severity of behavioral concerns, and even the personalities of household people all affect the success of treatment.

 Some behavioral concerns can be resolved in one visit.
-Other cases may benefit from up to 4 recheck appointments.
 Complex behavioral concerns may need to be addressed in stages.
-Anywhere from 1 - 4 recheck appointments might be advised.
 Once Dr. Lindell has evaluated your pet, she will be able to determine an ideal follow up schedule for you.
-When rechecks are advised, they are usually spaced about 4 - 6 weeks apart.
+Progress appointments are usually spaced about 4 - 6 weeks apart.

 It is not usually necessary for Dr. Lindell to see your pet engaging in a problematic behavior, particularly if that behavior poses a risk to a person or another animal.
 Many behavior problems are rooted in anxiety or aggression in which case it can actually be detrimental to attempt to elicit the behavior.
 In fact, treatment is most likely to be successful if your pet is never again motivated to perform the problem behavior.